Ferenc Török

 Ferenc Török (born 3 August 1935) is a Hungarian modern pentathlete and Olympic champion.

 Olympics

 Ferenc Török received an individual gold medal at the 1964 Summer Olympics in Tokyo, and a bronze medal with the Hungarian team.
 He received a gold medal at the 1968 Summer Olympics in Mexico City with the Hungarian team.

 Awards

-Török was elected Hungarian Sportsman of the Year 1964, and Hungarian Coach of the year 1989.
+Török was elected Hungarian Sportsman of the Year in 1964, and Hungarian Coach of the Year in 1989.